 Diseases of cotton and control method

+one of the most vicious pest of cotton during cotton cultivation is known as bacteria blight.
 (1) Bacteria blight: It is caused by a bacterium.
 Symptoms include angular spots which appear on the leaves and branches

 (i) It is used by dressing